pug lying on pet bed

 Next is safety.
 Your dog needs to see the crate as a place of safety.

 If your dog isn’t a fan of the hoover then placing the hoover next to the crate for storage is going to cause issues.
-Four dogs that are sensitive to sound avoid by speakers, doors and windows.
+For dogs that are sensitive to sound avoid by speakers, doors and windows.

 Avoid placing it somewhere that creates the risk of things falling on top.
 Something falling on a crate could startle the dog and start creating a fear reaction, this may not even be something we notice mistaking it for regression.